COSC3020/divide-and-conquer-sum-chenry900-1/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

-The code calls a recurrece that devides the array into 3 parts giving you 3T(n/3) then adds it all together to give you n. when simplified it you get O(n).
+The function T(n) has 3 recursive calls that divide the array into 3 parts giving you 3T(n/3) while the rest of the operations run at a constant time.
+So you have T(n) = 3T(n/3) + C making the time complexity O(n).
-The recurrence relation is 3T(n/3) + O(1).